Crypto-toolbox/bitex/README.md

 | TheRockTradingLTD | Done       | Planned      | Planned  | Planned     | Planned | Planned        | Planned   | Planned    | Planned   |
 | Yunbi             | Done       | Planned      | Planned  | Planned     | Planned | Planned        | Planned   | Planned    | Planned   |

-# Standardzied Methods

-As explained in the previous section, __standardized methods__ refer to the methods of each interface, which have been deemed as part of the set of minimal methods and functions required, to trade at an exchange via its API.
-They feature the following characteristics:

-- Each method has an identical method header across all interfaces
-- Its output is identical across all interfaces

 # Installation